kayomarz/ml-select/README.md

 use existing JavaScript libraries.
 Bindings should be written such that they take advantage of the type safety which ReasonML provides.

-For instance, lets say that function of some JavaScript library which we want to use in ReasonML expects an `encoding` argument which can either be `ascii` or `utf8`.
-Any other value will cause the JavaScript function to throw an exception.
-To correctly write a binding for such a function, we need to write a binding such that the Reason compiler itself allows only the above two strings.If we allow ReasonML code to accept any value, our ReasonML code will still work but then we need to write code to check for valid values which means writing more code and we missing out on this feature provided by ReasonML.
+For instance, lets say a function of some JavaScript library expects an `encoding` argument which can either be `ascii` or `utf8`.
+Any other string will cause the JavaScript function to throw an exception.
+To correctly write a binding for such a function, we need to write a binding such that the Reason compiler itself allows only the above two strings.
+If we allow ReasonML code to accept any value, our ReasonML code will still work but then we need to write code to check for valid values which means writing more code and we missing out on this feature provided by ReasonML.

-Writing un-necessary lines of code results in a greater effort to maintain it.
+Writing un-necessary lines of code results needs a greater effort to maintain it.
 Of course if the arguments being passed to the above function were coming from user input, we would still need to write validations.

-The best way to learn binding turns out to be practise while observing compiled JavaScript code.
-We could also read bindings of well known JavaScript libraries such as ReasonReact so that we learn from (possibly) correct ways of writing bindings.

-This might take us a while to learn but its worth doing well.

 + [@bs.scope]
 + [@bs.val]
 + [@bs.new]
 + [@bs.send]
++ [@bs.module]

 ## Revision - modules/libraries